rossdumpit/ozmap/README.md

 ED Presentations Data Pipeline (AIHW MyHospitals) Overview

 This project builds a batch data pipeline that extracts Emergency Department (ED) presentation data from the Australian Institute of Health and Welfare (AIHW) MyHospitals API, transforms it in Python, loads it into a PostgreSQL database, and exposes analytical endpoints via a FastAPI service.
-The dataset is further explored using Apache Superset dashboards and Jupyter notebooks for time-series analysis and forecasting experiments.
+The dataset is further explored using Apache Superset dashboards and Jupyter notebooks.

 Data Source